RedmindAB/RMDocs/README.md

 # RMDocs

-Step 1: Clone the project to your prefered directory with the given link: https://github.com/RedmindAB/RMDocs.git
+Step 1: Clone the project to your preferred directory with the given link: https://github.com/RedmindAB/RMDocs.git

 Step 2: Import the project to an IDE as a Maven project.